lyndsherb/lyndsdotdev/posts/2023-11-08-design-tokens.md

 >
 > <a href="https://thedesignsystem.guide/design-tokens" target="_blank" rel="noopener noreferrer">The Design System Guide</a>

-To the developers out there - does this sound familiar?
+To the developers reading this - does this sound familiar?
 Surprise! **Design tokens are variables!** Often you'll include them in a JSON file and import them into your project.

 For this 11ty blog, I followed a useful post from <a href="https://heydonworks.com/article/design-tokens-in-eleventy/" target="_blank" rel="noopener noreferrer">Heydon Works</a>.
-This has been great to build the styles; we can simply loop through the data to create CSS variables, like so:
+This has been great to build the styles; we can loop through the data to create CSS variables, like so:

 <pre class="code css">
 /* for example, the following loop... */